awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_determining-access.md

 ```
 {
     "Sid": "Allow an app associated with an &IAM; role to only read the current version of a secret",
-  " Effect": "Allow",
+    "Effect": "Allow",
-  "Principal":  {"AWS": "&region-arn;iam::123456789012:role/EncryptionApp" },</emphasis>
+    "Principal":  {"AWS": "arn:aws:iam::123456789012:role/EncryptionApp" },
     "Action": ["secretsmanager:GetSecret"],
     "Condition": { "ForAnyValue:StringEquals": {"secretsmanager:VersionStage": "AWSCURRENT" } },
     "Resource": "*"
 }
 ```